UniMath/agda-unimath/src/foundation/functoriality-fibers-of-maps.lagda.md

   eq-Eq-fiber g (γ₀ a) _,
 ```

-it follows that when we left-whisker this homotopy with `inclusion-fiber g`, we
+it follows that when we left whisker this homotopy with `inclusion-fiber g`, we
 recover the homotopy `γ₀ ·r inclusion-fiber f`.

 Now it remains to fill a coherence for the square of homotopies